Keypad Options: Standalone, Weatherproof, Dual Credential, Networked?

 When the installation was completed, a few proximity cards were programmed in order to test the operation.

-Choosing the proper keypad for an application will not only make the end user happier, but it should also provide years of no problem operation.
+There are a variety of choices for keypads.
+Choosing the proper keypad for an application will not only make the end user happier, it should provide years of no problem operation.

 Alarm Lock: www.alarmlock.com